 - The CPO-CD & CPO certifications require extensive continuing education

-- NAPO & ICD have valuable yearly conferences – I have been a presenter at both.
+- National Association of Productivity & Organizing Professionals (NAPO) & Institute for Challenging Disorganization (ICD) have valuable yearly conferences – I have been a presenter at both.

 In the corporate world, I teach productivity and time management seminars.
 As a productivity expert, I have been quoted in the Wall Street Journal, Reader’s Digest and on WBIR-TV (NBC affiliate, Knoxville, TN).
 For many years, I wrote a regular column for the Knoxville Business Journal.
 I teach classes on organization and productivity at the University of Tennessee, Knoxville.